Kiguru-Alu/Peer-Learning-Project-II/README.md

 # 🤰 Preg-care CLI App

 **Preg-care** is a command-line application designed to support pregnant women, especially in low-resource settings.
-It offers a range of personalized tools including weekly pregnancy tips, reminders, checkup tracking, emergency info, FAQs, nutrition advice, a symptom checker, and multi-language support (Kinyarwanda/English).
+It offers a range of personalized tools including weekly pregnancy tips, reminders, checkup tracking, emergency info, FAQs, nutrition advice and a symptom checker.

 ---